solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 );
 ```

-Note that using the most recent slot sometimes results in an error after sending
-the transaction.
-To avoid this, you can use a slot that is one slot prior the
-most recent one (e.g. `recentSlot: slot - 1`).
-However, if you still encounter
-an error when sending the transaction, you can try resending the transaction.
+Using the most recent slot sometimes results in errors when submitting the transaction.
+To avoid this, it’s recommended to use a slot that is one slot before the most recent one (`recentSlot: currentSlot - 1`).
+If you still encounter errors when sending the transaction, try resubmitting it.

 ```
 "Program AddressLookupTab1e1111111111111111111111111 invoke [1]",